kuriharaan/InputSystemWiki/Architecture.md

 ## Bindings

 A binding correlates an action with one or more sources.
-While sources can be specified directly on actions, bindings are a way to override and externally supply bindings to actions.

 ## Action Sets